clabby/howitzer/docker/README.md

-# `cannon-rs` Docker Image
+# `howitzer` Docker Image

-This folder contains a Dockerfile that includes the `cannon-rs` release binary.
+This folder contains a Dockerfile that includes the `howitzer` release binary.

 ## Building